dbt-labs/docs.getdbt.com/website/docs/terms/data-wrangling.md

 - `LOWER()`/`UPPER() `is used to capitalize or lowercase string values.

-TRIM() eliminates white spaces in strings, making string functions easier to use downstream.
+`TRIM()` can remove leading or trailing characters in strings, making string functions easier to use downstream or more consistent across tables.

 REPLACE() replaces a specified character in column values.